lightstep/cloud-native-observability/08 - telemetry-roi.md

 While these approaches have value, there's still a lot of confusion and further work needed.
 Static sampling is too proactive, dynamic sampling can be too reactive.
-The key innovation required is moving sampling 'up' a layer, from generation or collection to ingestion.
-If sampling decisions become less about 'what's generated' and more about 'what's persisted', then these decisions can be made in the full context of not only a transaction, but also overall resource state.
+The key innovation required is moving sampling 'up' a layer, from generation or collection to ingestion through observability pipelines.
+If sampling decisions become less about
+'what's generated' and more about 'what's persisted', then these decisions can be made in the full context of not only a transaction, but also overall resource state.
 This means the knobs and levers for controlling sampling will need to move as well, away from low-level configuration in code, and towards management planes and analysis tools that can control and report on the current level of sampling at a process, cluster, or system level.
+Much of the work that exists in this field is highly domain-specific and has only been implemented as part of platform engineering efforts at large software companies.

 ### Aggregation

 The other major lever to control steady-state telemetry costs is the aggregation of telemetry data.
-Sampling controls the flow of data into our observability pipeline, and thus our ingress costs -- Aggregation is our lever to control long-term storage costs.
+Sampling controls the flow of data into our observability pipeline, and thus our egress costs -- Aggregation is our lever to control long-term storage costs.
 For the most part, solutions here are rather non-controversial, but many of them aren't in wide use.